Meet the GCA Council

 Blue Eyed Sun

-Jeremy is the current Treasurer of the Greeting Card Association.
-He is the co-owner of award winning, handmade card publisher Blue Eyed Sun and wedding stationery specialists, Ivy Ellen.
+Jeremy is the co-owner of award winning, handmade card publisher Blue Eyed Sun and wedding stationery specialists, Ivy Ellen.
 Jeremy has been a GCA member since 2002 and the keynote speaker at the annual Ladder Club seminar for new card publishers since 2004.
 He joined the GCA Council in 2012.
 With a passion for marketing and social media, Jeremy is a greeting card blogger, a Sage Business Expert and the current Vice-Chairman of the Giftware Association.
 A regular industry speaker on digital marketing, export and personal development, Jeremy also writes a monthly column for Progressive Greetings magazine.
 A Henries and Gift of the Year winner, Blue Eyed Sun recently won a Queen’s Award for International Trade.

 Jeremy says, “I am excited to be helping our extremely talented industry and the GCA to continue to grow from strength to strength.
 The organisation adds fantastic value to its members and is a must for any publishers who want to be involved in, or benefit from, a group of businesses that have created the most successful card industry in the world.”